 How to Quote an Oversize or Overweight Load

 Quoting an oversize or overweight load comes down to four moves: enter the load and the route, read what each state wants for permits and escorts, price the truck and the oversize premium, then turn that into a quote you can hand a customer.
 These four short videos walk the whole thing, from a blank form to a branded PDF.
-Each one has a written rundown below it so you can skim without hitting play.
+Each one has a written summary alongside it, so you can read through instead of hitting play.

 How do you quote an oversize or overweight load?